Coding standards

 Go Effective Go Godoc go test go vet and Staticcheck

-JavaScript Airbnb JavaScript Style Guide JSDoc Jest, Testing Library and Playwright ESLint and eslint-config-airbnb
+JavaScript Q-CTRL ESLint Config JSDoc Jest, Testing Library, and Playwright ESLint and Prettier

-Python PEP 8 numpydoc[++] pytest Pylint, Black, isort
+Python PEP 8 numpydoc[++] pytest (Pylint, Black, isort) or Ruff

-TypeScript N/A TSDoc Jest, Testing Library and Playwright ESLint and eslint-config-airbnb-typescript
+TypeScript Q-CTRL ESLint Config TSDoc Jest, Testing Library, and Playwright ESLint and Prettier

 YAML Home Assistant YAML Style Guide N/A N/A yamllint